TAbdiukov/bin2elf/README.md

 # bin2elf

 Convert a raw binary blob (e.g., a firmware dump) into a minimal **ARM ELF** file with a chosen load address—handy for disassemblers, debuggers, and reverse‑engineering tools that expect ELF.

-By Tim Abdiukov.
+By **Tim Abdiukov**.

-This repository contains a single script:
+This package provides a single CLI command:

 ```
-bin2elf.py
+bin2elf
 ```

 It wraps GNU binutils (`arm-none-eabi-*`) in a tiny pipeline that: